The Housing Law Department for Fylde Law is one of the best and most experienced in the region.

 We have a long and extensive experience of dealing with all sorts of housing matters for our clients.
 Whatever the situation you are facing – whether your landlord is a Housing Association, Local Authority or a private landlord we have the experience to help you.

-Otherwise, there may be a number of other funding options available to our clients including fixed fees or ‘no win, no fee’ agreements.
-Please call us on 01253 293 106, or contact us via the quick contact form on this page and we will be more than happy to provide you with advice without any initial charge.
+There may be a number of funding options available to our clients including fixed fees or ‘no win, no fee’ agreements.
+Please call us on 01253 293 106, or contact us via the quick contact form on this page and we will be more than happy to provide you with advice.

 Our specialist Housing Team is able to help in a number of areas including: